MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 title: Information & support for Azure Information Protection - AIP
 description: Resources for administrators, which include information about new releases, support options, and how to contact Microsoft to report a problem.
-author: batamig
+author: aashishr
-ms.author: bagol
+ms.author: aashishr
-manager: rkarlin
+manager: aashishr
 ms.date: 11/12/2020
 ms.topic: conceptual
 ms.collection: M365-security-compliance